evve212233/Game-Projects/README.md

 * Press **SPACE** for fuel engine (go up) .
 * Press **A/D** to control the direction .
 * Avoid to hit on any **OBSTACLE** (Anything that is not a landing pad or launch pad) while traveling.
-* Make sure to have the **SOUND** on when you play, it helps to survive in the game and is more fun.
+* Make sure to have the sound on when you play, it helps to survive in the game and is more fun.

 ## Upcoming RPG game: Apocalypse Zone
 * There will be combat, monster (design, animation, and etc), level design... created all by me.